fastforwardlabs/cml_sentiment_analysis/README.md

 * **Engine Profile**: 1vCPU / 2 GiB Memory

-After the Application deploys, click on the blue-arrow next to the name to launch the applicatio.
-This application is self explanitory, type in a sentence and choose which model to send it to to get a sentiment prediction back.
+After the Application deploys, click on the blue-arrow next to the name to launch the application.
+This application is self explanatory, type in a sentence and choose which model to send it to to get a sentiment prediction back.

 ![application](images/app.png)